 - bring water and food with you – the temperatures in the Philippines can be a bit extreme and the last thing you want is to be thirsty or hungry in the middle of the jungle.
 Bring some water and snacks with you!
 At the beginning of the trail to the waterfall, there is a small stall where you can find refreshments and snacks.
 Also, don’t forget to take your trash with you!

-- the phone signal might be weak – if you’re waiting for an important call or email, it’s better to postpone your trip to the Twin Falls of Dimiao.
+- the phone signal might be weak – if you’re waiting for an important call or email, it’s better to postpone your trip to Dimiao Waterfall.

 - bring your swimming suit with you – swimming is allowed at the base of the waterfalls.
 Keep in mind that there are no changing rooms here.